jojojogate/FileForge/README.md

 4. Use the calendar and time input fields to specify the new timestamps.
 5. Use the "Set Suggested Time" button to fill the boxes with the calculated mean timestamp of the other files in the same directory.
 (Optional)
 6. Click "Update Time" to apply the new timestamp to the selected file.

+**Decoy Generator Tab:**
+1. Click on the "Decoy Generator" Tab
+2. Click the "Browse" button to choose a target directory.
+3. Specify the number of decoy files to generate.
+4. Click "Generate Decoy Files" to generate.

 # Dependencies: